Slavunia/Project_About_Data_Analyst_Jobs/README.md

 # Introduction
 📊 Explore the global and German data job market!
 This project dives into data analyst roles, highlighting 💰 top-paying jobs, 🔥 in-demand skills, 📈 skills linked to higher salaries, and 📚 the best skills to learn.
-We also cover 🎓 degree requirements, 👩‍💻 junior positions and internships, 🧑‍💻🏢 common employment types, 🌍 remote work opportunities, and 🏢 which companies and 🌐 job search platforms drive demand.
+We also cover 🎓 degree requirements, 👩‍💻 junior positions and internships, 🧑‍💻🏢 common employment types, and 🌍 remote work opportunities.
 Finally, we examine 📅 when data analyst job postings peak, offering a comprehensive overview of the field.

 🔍 SQL queries?
 Check them out here: [sql_queries Folder](/sql_queries/)